Hale (band): 2004–2005: Formation and early years

-2005–2006: Hale and mainstream success
+2005–2006: Debut album and mainstream success

 In 2005, the band released their debut self–titled album Hale, consisting of singles, "Broken Sonnet", "The Day You Said Goodnight", "Kahit Pa", "Kung Wala Ka" and "Blue Sky" together with "Tollgate" which was released together with the re-issuing of the album on March 2, 2006.
 "The Day You Said Goodnight" marked the first steps of Hale's massive success to the mainstream and gained tremendous popularity as the singles were released.
 Their big hit single, "The Day You Said Goodnight” was also nominated many times by most of the music media as OPM Song of the Year of 2005.
 Soon, the band was also nominated as Band of the Year and Best new OPM group artist for 2005 in numerous music awards.

 Hale re-issued their debut album together with the single "Tollgate" on March 2, 2006.
 At the same year, the debut album had reached 90,000 copies sold.
 They were also chosen to make a commercial endorsement for Nescafé Philippines and a jingle "One Moment, One Nescafé" written by them in promotion of the Nescafé products.